Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being connected to your knee bone?

 Good.
 Me too.

-Stand up and rotate your trunk to the left as far as it will go whilst keeping your feet firmly on the ground.
-Again make a mental note of how much range you have available.
+Stand up and rotate your trunk to the left as far as it will go again.
+Keep your feet firmly on the ground and make a mental note of how much range of motion you have available.

-Before trying the same thing again rotate your left hip inwards.
+Before trying the same thing again, rotate your left hip inwards as far as it will go.

 What did you notice?